fug1t1ve/fug1t1ve.github.io/docs/_posts/2023-06-16-Blustealer.md

     - The decrypted value is then returned and utilized in `Class32.smethod_1` as the key for decrypting the DESCBC-encrypted username and password stored in `logins.json`.
     - The URL, Username, and Password, along with Application name is stored in `Class33.string_0`.
   - If the browser uses `signons.sqlite` and `key3.db`:
-    - It calls the `Class30.smethod_0`, which performs the same set of operations as above to get the DESCBC key
+    - It calls the `Class30.smethod_0`, which performs the same set of operations as above to get the DESCBC key.
     - The hostname, encrypted username, and encrypted password are retrieved from `signons.sqlite` using sqliteHandler.
     - For each row, it decrypts the username and password and then stores the hostname, username, password, along with the application name, in `Class33.string_0`.
-- The `Class33.string_0` is saved into  the "C:\Users\IEUser\Templates\credentials.txt"
+- The `Class33.string_0` is saved into  the "C:\Users\IEUser\Templates\credentials.txt" file.
 ![](https://i.imgur.com/u2WkAzI.png)
-- The function then saves the Cookies from all browsers into "C:\Users\IEUser\Templates\Cookies{browser_name}.txt"
+- The function then saves the Cookies from all browsers into "C:\Users\IEUser\Templates\Cookies{browser_name}.txt" :
   - For firefox-related browsers the cookies are stored in a sqlite db named `cookies.sqlite` for each profile inside `Browser path + "\Profiles"`.
   - For other browsers the cookies are stored in `Browser User Data path + "\Cookies"`, which is also a sqlite db.
   - The difference is that in other browsers, the raw data is encrypted, and the Chromium master key is used to decrypt it.
 In contrast, in Firefox-related browsers, the data is stored in plaintext.
-- The function then saves the Contacts from all firefox-related browsers into "C:\Users\IEUser\Templates\Contacts{browser_name}.txt"
+- The function then saves the Contacts from all firefox-related browsers into "C:\Users\IEUser\Templates\Contacts{browser_name}.txt" :
 ![](https://i.imgur.com/Bl89Ua7.png)
   - In the same function, it saves all the MailMaster data and contacts in "C:\Users\IEUser\Templates\ContactsMailMaster.txt"
-- The function then saves the Messages from all the firefox-related browsers into "C:\Users\IEUser\Templates\Messages{browser_name}.txt"
+- The function then saves the Messages from all the firefox-related browsers into "C:\Users\IEUser\Templates\Messages{browser_name}.txt" :
 ![](https://i.imgur.com/6JpFf9v.png)